jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 {% endtab %}
 {% endtabs %}

 You should now have a website that has three pages, each with a navigation bar at the top.
-Hopefully, you can see how easy Jekyll makes by using templates.
+Hopefully, you can see the potential of building websites using Jekyll templates.

 ## Blogging with Jekyll

 Jekyll was originally created for blogging.
-As a result, Jekyll uses the special `_posts` directory along with a specific naming format for markdown files contained with the posts folder.
+As a result, Jekyll uses the special `_posts` directory along with a specific naming format for markdown files contained within the posts folder.
 Markdown files within the posts folder must use the format `yyyy-mm-dd-<title>.md`.

 1. Create a post directory and add two files, replacing `<date>` with today's date.